-Before establishing how to incentivise virtualisation is it is worth considering what is meant by digitisation, digitalisation and virtualisation.
+Before establishing how to incentivise virtualisation it is worth considering what is meant by digitisation, digitalisation and virtualisation.

 Digitisation is the process of turning analogue signals in to digital signals.
-Digitisation in Air Traffic Management (ATM) has been on-going for many decades - for example, the evolution of primary radar to secondary radar to ADS-B - but is not yet complete.
+Digitisation in Air Traffic Management has been on-going for many decades - for example, the evolution of primary radar to secondary radar to Automatic Dependent Surveillance-Broadcast (ADS-B) - but is not yet complete.
 Many voice-only controller-pilot instructions still exist, and key agreements such as the letters of agreement between control centres are not digitised.